Photography Fees, Rates & Prices in Singapore

 Rush work / Express delivery of photographs

 Photographers may have very inconsistent number of projects.
-There may be more job offers for a month and less jobs for the next month.
+There may be more job offers for a month and fewer jobs for the next month.
 Since every album will require a lot of time to work on, promising clients earlier delivery of photographs means the photographer has to reject other jobs in this period and thus the client has to pay more compensate for this.

 - Peak periods